-Jessy Miller, a high schooler who lives in the Miami Valley, enrolled as a student at Ohio Connections Academy (OCA) in 2017 in search of a more challenging and less distracting learning environment.
+Jessy Miller, a graduate of Ohio Connections Academy (OCA) was in search of a more challenging and less distracting learning environment.
 A friend who’d enrolled in OCA in the previous school year recommended the school, and Jessy thought it might be a good fit.
 Jessy’s father, Rick, who wasn’t familiar with online education, was a little skeptical at first.
 Following a few conversations with other OCA parents, he realized he needed to be more open-minded.

 This wasn’t the first time Jessy opened her dad’s eyes to new or different things.
 Jessy discovered a passionate interest in NASCAR, and as a frequent user of social media, she would post comments about racing and some of her favorite drivers.
 In 2016 the publishers at NASCARFemale.com, a national blog for female NASCAR fans, contacted Jessy and asked if she would write for the website.
 Rick recalls watching races with Jessy.
 He watched as her interest in the sport grew, yet he wasn’t sure what it meant to write a blog.
 He appreciated how much Jessy wanted to do it and figured it would be okay as long as it didn’t interfere with school.